xai990/GEMDiff/README.md

 ## Plotting and qualifying cluster
-The plotting script visulizes data by UMAP plot and assign the silhouette score as the cluster quaility.
+The plotting script visualizes data by UMAP plot and assign the silhouette score as the cluster quaility.
 ```
 python scripts/gene.py --config "<config file path>" --dir "<log directory path>"
 ```